 If you or someone else has serious injuries, don’t try to move.
 Unnecessary movement can cause more damage to the injured person, especially if it involves a neck injury.
 Wait for emergency personnel to reach the scene.

 Go to a safe place, usually the side of the road or a sidewalk.
 If your car is safe to drive and is causing a hazard, pull it to the roadside.
 Otherwise, leave it to preserve the scene and go to safety.
+Unless you have a CPR license, in which case, of course, you should try to help.

 Call the Police